 Distributed between Olin and Uris Libraries, a single collection supports research and instruction at Cornell University.
 While its principal focus is on the humanities and social sciences, its holdings also include select engineering and physical sciences materials.

 The two adjacent libraries’ holdings of print, media and electronic resources are managed by selectors and subject specialists who choose materials for the physical collection, for online access, and for the Library Annex, which is located near the central campus.
 The collection reflects the university curriculum, areas of faculty research, and the Library’s historical strengths.
 Among especially rich holdings are those of: the central Andean countries; classics; government; history of science; Icelandic studies; linguistics; literary and cultural studies; philosophy, criticism, and theory; and United States history.

 A collection of Cornell University-related publications is kept on the west end of the Uris Library Willis Room, where researchers may consult books on the history of the university, yearbooks and recent student publications.
 Olin Library also holds a rich collection of reference materials for study of the history of Cornell.
 Please consult our Cornell University Research Guide for information about specific titles.
 The University Archives (Division of Rare and Manuscript Collections), in Kroch Library, holds the largest collection of materials for research on Cornell’s history.

-The physical disks are available in their old location for now, in the shelving outside the entrance to the reference room, 104 Olin Library.
+The physical disks are shelved to the immediate left of the entrance to the Map Collection, B12 Olin Library.
 Please note that many ETC titles are now available online.